noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 It seems like it would be a long story, so Alice prepared a cup of tea, which I accepted and then, faced her at the living room’s table.

-[...I wonder where I should start…...
+[...I wonder where I should start...
 I guess it should be who I am, right?]

 [...]